-- 59. Information from Non-Self-Governing Territories transmitted under Article 73 e of the Charter of the United Nations. - 60.
-Economic and other activities which affect the interests of the peoples of the Non-Self-Governing Territories. - 61.
-Implementation of the Declaration on the Granting of Independence to Colonial Countries and Peoples by the specialized agencies and the international institutions associated with the United Nations. - 62.
-Offers by Member States of study and training facilities for inhabitants of Non-Self-Governing Territories. - 63.
-Implementation of the Declaration on the Granting of Independence to Colonial Countries and Peoples. - 64.
-Permanent sovereignty of the Palestinian people in the Occupied Palestinian Territory, including East Jerusalem, and of the Arab population in the occupied Syrian Golan over their natural resources. - 65.
-Report of the United Nations High Commissioner for Refugees, questions relating to refugees, returnees and displaced persons and humanitarian questions. - 66.
-Peacebuilding and sustaining peace. - 67.
-The situation in the temporarily occupied territories of Ukraine.
+- 54. United Nations Relief and Works Agency for Palestine Refugees in the Near East [P.54]. - 55.
+Israeli practices and settlement activities affecting the rights of the Palestinian people and other Arabs of the occupied territories [P.55]. - 56.
+Comprehensive review of the whole question of peacekeeping operations in all their aspects [P.56]. - 57.
+Comprehensive review of special political missions [P.57]. - 58.
+Questions relating to information [P.58]. - 59.
+Information from Non-Self-Governing Territories transmitted under Article 73 e of the Charter of the United Nations [P.59]. - 60.
+Economic and other activities which affect the interests of the peoples of the Non-Self-Governing Territories [P.60]. - 61.
+Implementation of the Declaration on the Granting of Independence to Colonial Countries and Peoples by the specialized agencies and the international institutions associated with the United Nations [P.61]. - 62.
+Offers by Member States of study and training facilities for inhabitants of Non-Self-Governing Territories [P.62]. - 63.
+Implementation of the Declaration on the Granting of Independence to Colonial Countries and Peoples [P.63]. - 64.
+Question of the Malagasy islands of Glorieuses, Juan de Nova, Europa and Bassas da India [P.64]. - 65.
+Permanent sovereignty of the Palestinian people in the Occupied Palestinian Territory, including East Jerusalem, and of the Arab population in the occupied Syrian Golan over their natural resources [P.65]. - 66.
+Report of the United Nations High Commissioner for Refugees, questions relating to refugees, returnees and displaced persons and humanitarian questions [P.66]. - 67.
+Peacebuilding and sustaining peace [P.67]. - 68.
+The situation in the temporarily occupied territories of Ukraine [P.68].